 Hunters Point Power Plant Closure and Cleanup

 In 1998, PG&E submitted a plan to the California Public Utilities Commission to close the plant as soon as replacement sources of electric power were brought online to ensure reliable energy for residents and businesses.
 PG&E brought nine new power transmission projects online over the next eight years.
 Upon completion of the last of those projects in 2006, the CAISO (California Independent System Operator) and FERC (Federal Energy Regulatory Commission) granted approval and the plant was closed.
 Since the plant was closed, PG&E has dismantled most structures at the site and conducted environmental investigations to inform a cleanup plan.
 The cleanup plan was approved by the California Department of Toxic Substances Control (DTSC) on June 10, 2010.
-PG&E completed most of the planned soil cleanup by the end of 2011 and the rest in 2012, including the implementation of the groundwater cleanup.
+PG&E completed most of the planned soil cleanup by the end of 2011 and is on track to complete the rest this year, including the implementation of the groundwater cleanup.
 Groundwater monitoring will continue to confirm that the treatment was successful overtime.

 Area-By-Area Update and Upcoming Activities: